 - A brand new mini-van (Suzuki-Every) donated by BAPS charity NewYork

 - 47 volunteers from various locations, some as far as 150 km from Tokyo came to assist.

 - A separate team headed out to Sendai to perform Kirtan.

-- Donations and appreciation from Japanese firms, including the BAPS CHARITY from New York (from Swami Narayan Temple) who generously donated a brand new mini-van, “Suzuki-Every” to be used by volunteers in assisting the elderly at evacuation centres (FFLG Japan managed the legal transaction).
-And a Japanese firm, Mitsubishi Tote, donated 359 brand new hand bags for ladies staying the shelter in Wataricho (picture:http://tinyurl.com/fflbag).
+- Donations and appreciation from Japanese firms, including the BAPS CHARITY from New York (from Swami Narayan Temple) who generously donated a brand new mini-van, “Suzuki-Every,” to be used by volunteers in assisting the elderly at evacuation centers (FFLG Japan managed the legal transaction).
+And a Japanese firm, Mitsubishi Tote, donated 359 brand-new handbags for ladies staying at the shelter in Wataricho (picture:http://tinyurl.com/fflbag).

-- A team of ISKCON devotee counsellors were invited by the local authorities to perform kirtan to rejuvenate the low moral of the people in three shelters in Sendai.
+- The local authorities invited a team of Temple priest counselors to perform kirtan to rejuvenate the low morale of the people in three shelters in Sendai.

 A total of 42 volunteers from Kofu, Okachimachi, and the Kasai/Nishi-kasai district came together for the program last weekend.
 Dinner was served to more than 1,000 people staying in three relief camps.
-The vegetarian dinner included roti (Indian flatbread), 3 vegetarian curries, samosas, mango lassi and a desert shahi tukda (Indian cake).
+The vegan dinner included roti (Indian flatbread), three vegan curries, samosas, and a dessert shahi tukda (Indian cake).

-Once again, the elaborate meals were prepared by Govinda’s restaurant in Tokyo who have provided hot meals every week since the emergency relief started.
-A convoy of 9 cars and one refrigerated truck loaded with 1000 kg of vegetables travelled the hundreds of miles to the relief centres.
+Once again, the elaborate meals were prepared by Govinda’s restaurant in Tokyo, which has provided hot meals every week since the emergency relief started.
+A convoy of 9 cars and one refrigerated truck loaded with 1000 kg of vegetables traveled hundreds of miles to the relief centers.
 “These vegetables and fruits we give them will provide breakfast and lunch for the next three days,” explained Shah.